lalolgl/xrayctl/README.md

 * ⚡ Hysteria 2
 * 🔒 VLESS + Reality + XHTTP

-More protocols may be supported in the future.
+Other protocols may work depending on the subscription and generated Xray configuration, but have not been fully tested yet.

 ---